 The General Assembly funds the SMCP with an appropriation of \$22.275 million per fiscal year.
-NCSA reported it paid out roughly \$12 million in county reimbursements in FY 2023 and approximately \$951,000 in medical payments.
+NCSA reported it paid out just under \$12 million in county reimbursements in FY 2024 and approximately \$872,000 in medical payments.
 Table 13 shows year-to-year SMCP reimbursements paid to participating counties for the past five fiscal years.
-Starting in FY 2020 and FY 2021, the effects of the COVID-19 pandemic on the SMCP are shown; county reimbursements decreased.
-Medical expenses did not track the other reimbursements as they are highly variable and are not always proportionate to the SMCP population.
+Medical expenses are highly variable and are not always tied to the SMCP population.